 Again, the other terms of other contracts will obviously play a roll.
-But $6,000 starts to tip the seller toward offer 3 even if the other terms are not quite as favorable.
+But $6,000 may just start to tip the seller toward offer 3 even if the other terms are not quite as favorable.

 Every offer situation is fluid.
 But the more money you beat the other offers by the more likely you will be to win even if another offer has more favorable terms for the seller.

-The risk is a deal with worse terms could fall through or cause the seller to change their plans.
-The reward the seller gets more money at closing.
+The risk is a deal with worse terms could fall through and cause the seller to change their plans.
+The reward: the seller gets more money at closing.

 Elements of the Escalation Clause

 Let’s break it down a bit further.

 This is technically not part of the escalation clause, but is part of the real estate contract and affects it.
 This is your initial offer price.